disappointingsupernova/abre/readme.markdown

 How to Use 'abre'

  1. git clone https://github.com/icasimpan/abre.git abre
- 2. rm abre/etc/pwd.db
- 3. For now, key file used is your ssh rsa private key file in $HOME/.ssh/id_rsa.
+ 2. For now, key file used is your ssh rsa private key file in $HOME/.ssh/id_rsa.
     If you don't have the said file, change to any file the value of $KEY_FILE in lib/common.sh.lib.
 For instance, if you use /etc/passwd, it would be KEY_FILE='/etc/passwd'
- 4. To set password, use:
+ 3. To set password, use:
       ~$ ~/abre/bin/abre -u <username> -s

- 5. To get password, use:
+ 4. To get password, use:
       ~$ ~/abre/bin/abre -u <username>

 How to use 'abre' in your scripts